 As previously stated, the reason that data scientists are so coveted in business is because they’re the ones that provide most data on consumer behavior.
 And as product marketers, it’s our job to dissect that data and devise marketing concepts in order to connect with consumers to persuade them to make a purchase.

-In his book, The 1-Page Marketing Plan: Get New Customers, Make More Money, And Stand Out From The Crowd, author Allan Dibb said to, “Figure out the one thing your market wants a solution to, something they’ll pay you handsomely for, then enter the conversation they’re having in their mind.
+In his book, The 1-Page Marketing Plan, author Allan Dibb said to, “Figure out the one thing your market wants a solution to, something they’ll pay you handsomely for, then enter the conversation they’re having in their mind.
 Preferably something they go to bed worrying about and wake up thinking about.
 Do this, and your results will dramatically improve.”